menu

 Also of interest is that Meridianville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Meridianville telecommute to their jobs.
-Overall, about 14.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.19% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Meridianville doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Meridianville is English.
-Other important languages spoken here include African languages and Polish.
+Other important languages spoken here include Spanish and African languages.

 Real Estate in Popular Meridianville Neighborhoods